SyncfusionExamples/Sync-outlook-calendar-with-syncfusion-asp.netcore-scheduler/README.md

 ```
 * Sign in to your Microsoft 365 account.
 * Run the project the permission prompt will be opened.
 Click the Accept button.
 * The home page of the project will be opened.
-Navigate to the `Calendar` page the Schedule loaded with the Outlook appointments.
+Navigate to the `Calendar` page the Scheduler loaded with the Outlook appointments.